cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 A virtual machine in computing is a computer system that allows one system to behave like another.
 In other words, it is a system inside another type of system.
 A real-world analogy would be the film "aliens".
 The alien is a VM in this case.

 ### What are knowledge graphs?
 Knowledge graphs are a compilation of facts and information that provide meaning to a specific search result.
 I.E. if you search for Bitcoin, you might see a box on the side of the search results with lots of data about Bitcoin, what it is, where to get some, etc. This is essentially, the work of a knowledge graph.
-Currently, knowledge graphs use data from Wikipedia, Wikidata and other sources (which almost all, belong to Google).
+Currently, knowledge graphs use data from Wikipedia, Wikidata and other sources (which almost all, belong to google).

 ### What's PageRank?
-It is one of the algorithms used by Google to rank search results.
+It is one of the algorithms used by google to rank search results.
 At a very basic level, it is based on the principle of counting incoming, quality links.
 Based on this information it decides what website should be ranked higher.

 ### What is web3?
 Web3 is the next evolutionary step in the development of the web.
 A step that takes away from centralisation of search and social services and away from things that are depended on a single functioning unit (have a central source of authority).
 It is a step that desires to see involved counterparties and applications communicate directly one with another.
 In agreement with each other, whilst also, be motivated for this behaviour.
 And as a result, achieve a safer routing of data and packets (information exchange) on the web.

+Often, you might notice the term `Great Web` in our documents.
+For us, The Great Web is a much better-suited name for the more common term `web3`.

 ### What is IPFS?
 IPFS is a peer-to-peer (directly connected between two users) protocol, that is designed to make the web faster, safer, and more open.
 IPFS makes it possible to spread across high volumes of data and keeps every version of your files.
 IPFS makes it simple to set up networks for mirroring data.
 This means that data is pretty much immutable or if you may - everlasting.